Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- In his single career matchup against the Chiefs, Williams notched 102 rushing yards, 46.5 more yards than his over/under in Saturday's game.
+- In his only career matchup against them, Williams had 102 rushing yards against the Chiefs, 50.5 more than his over/under in Saturday's game.

-- Williams did not have a touchdown run in that game against the Chiefs.
+- Williams did not have a touchdown run in that contest against the Chiefs.

-- Williams will go up against a Chiefs squad that allows 113.0 rushing yards per game and is the NFL's 17th-ranked rush defense.
+- Allowing 113.0 rushing yards per game, the Chiefs have the 17th-ranked run defense in the NFL.

-- This season the Chiefs are ranked seventh in the league in rushing touchdowns conceded (12).
+- The Chiefs have given up 12 rushing touchdowns, seventh in the NFL.

 Recent Performances